jeffrey-cochran/dontbe_limited/content/post/cross_stitch.md

 To kick it off, do note the wicked Poliwhirl embroidery I did for the lead-in photo.
 I've been doing a series of Pokemon-themed hats for Christmas gifts this (last?) year.
 I finished my first one in early December, decided it looked !@#$ing dope, and committed myself making all my friends one.

 It turns out that was a little ambitious.
 They take forever, and I'm still not done halfway through January.
 I am, however, making progress.
-I just finished this Magneton on a Lids' flex-fit cap for my buddy Denny:
+I just finished this Magneton on a Lids' flex-fit cap for my buddy:

 ![A wild Magneton appeared](/img/magneton_stitch.jpg "A wild Magneton appeared")